iutools/iutools/doc/test-plan.md

     - Click on a mis-spelled word, TYPE an alternate spelling from scratch and hit Cancel
       - Make sure that the displayed spelling has not changed, and that the dialog box disappeared.

+- Prefered script
+  - When spellchecking text, we ALWAYS want the spellchecked result to be in the same script as the input, no matter what the preferred script is
+    - LATIN text + LATIN preferred --> LATIN result
+    - SYLL text + LATIN preferred --> SYLL result
+    - LATIN text + SYLL preferred --> LATIN result
+    - SYLL text + SYLL preferred --> SYLL result

 - Choose correction for different words
     - Spell check text: 'nunavvvut iglu inuksssuk'